Typing enthusiasts all over the world say the mechanical keyboards are the purest typing experience. But what does that mean?

 Last but not least, membrane keyboards are also found on almost all laptops.
-Most laptops adapt a chicklet style or scissor-style mechanism to register key presses.
+Most laptops adopt a chicklet style or scissor-style mechanism to register key presses.
 This allows for better key travel while keeping the keyboard deck thin.

-Higher end laptops use mechanical switches.
+Higher-end laptops use mechanical switches.
 This makes the laptop thicker but provides for the best typing experience one can get.

 Also read: Best gaming accessories for every budget